FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/configuration.md

 ### Configure log information

-FISCO BCOS supports light weight [easylogging++](https://github.com/zuhd-org/easyloggingpp) and powerful[boostlog](https://www.boost.org/doc/libs/1_63_0/libs/log/doc/html/index.html).
-It can use these two logs through compiling switch configuration, and it uses boostlog by default.
-For details, refer to the [Log Operation Manual] (log_access.md).
+FISCO BCOS supports [boostlog](https://www.boost.org/doc/libs/1_63_0/libs/log/doc/html/index.html).
+Configurations:

 - `enable`: Enable/disable log.
 Set to `true` to enable log; set to `false` to disable log. **set to true by default.
 For performance test, to set this option to `false` to reduce the impact of print log on test results**
 - `log_path`:log file patch.